8월, 2025의 게시물 표시

 이미지

+⚡ What is the Dangun Myth?
+The Dangun myth is Korea’s founding story recorded in the 13th century text Samguk Yusa .
+It tells how Hwanung descended from heaven, a bear became a woman, and their son Dangun founded Gojoseon, the first Korean kingdom.
+Gojoseon is traditionally dated to 2333 BCE.
+Today, the myth is understood as a symbolic story that explains Korean identity and cultural values.
 A Brief Overview of the Dangun Myth Often regarded as Korea’s founding narrative, the Dangun myth explains the origins of the Korean people and the birth of Gojoseon, the earliest Korean kingdom.
 It was not written as a historical record, but passed down orally through generations before being recorded during the Goryeo period.
 Within this story appear Hwanung, who descends from heaven, a bear and a tiger seeking to become human, and Dangun, the founder of the first Korean state.
-The contrasting choices made by the bear and the tiger are commonly interpreted as symbols of patience and self-discipline.
-Because of this, the Dangun myth is considered a key cultural foundation for understanding Korean identity and worldview.
-Today, it is generally read not as literal history, but as a symbolic account of national origins.
-Personally, I find the founding ideal within this story especially meaningful, as it encourages reflection on becoming a better person.
-The Dangu...
+The myth was first recorded in Samguk Yusa , a 13th-century Korean text.
+Gojoseon is traditionally ...